 See provider manual for other information security and documentation requirements.

-A valid practitioner-patient relationship must exist between the distant site provider and the patient receiving telemedicine services.
+A valid practitioner-patient relationship must exist between the distant site provider and the patient.
 A valid practitioner-patient relationship exists between the distant site provider and the patient if:

 - A prior in-person service.